Double Barrel Aging: Why Two Barrels Are Better

 So, what should you be looking for in the glass?
 The first barrel provides that classic bourbon sweetness—think vanilla bean and warm caramel.
 The second barrel, however, introduces a whole new dimension.
 Depending on the finishing cask, you might discover notes of rich dark fruit, toasted nuts, deep chocolate, or even a hint of tobacco.
 The result is often a smoother, more rounded mouthfeel and a finish that lingers beautifully.
 It’s this fascinating interplay between the two barrels that creates a whiskey with remarkable complexity and balance.

-Profile: Dried Fruit and Nuts
+Tasting Notes: Dried Fruit and Nuts

 A perfect example of this complexity can be found in profiles rich with dried fruit and nuts.
 A specific combination of barrels can draw out these sophisticated flavors, creating a deeply satisfying pour.
 Our own Mary Dowling Double Oak Bourbon expresses memorable notes of tobacco, dark chocolate, and anise, which are beautifully balanced with cherry, stone fruit, and warm baking spices.
 This profile is a testament to how the second barrel can add a refined, almost savory depth to the whiskey’s inherent sweetness, making for a truly memorable sip.

-Profile: Spice and Oak
+Tasting Notes: Spice and Oak

 For those who appreciate a bolder, more robust character, some double barrel expressions lean heavily into spice and oak.
 This is often achieved by using a second barrel with a heavier char level, which intensifies the interaction between the spirit and the wood.
 This process introduces more pronounced notes of toasted oak, dark chocolate, and a pleasant, warming spice that builds with each sip.
 It’s a powerful and intricate flavor profile that highlights the structural components of the oak itself, offering a different but equally compelling experience.

-Profile: Sweet Berries
+Tasting Notes: Sweet Berries

 On the other end of the spectrum, double barrel aging can also create wonderfully sweet and fruity profiles.
 Finishing a bourbon in casks that once held a fortified wine, like Port or sherry, can impart luscious notes of red berries, dried figs, and rich dark chocolate.
 These expressions are often noticeably sweeter and rounder than their single-barrel counterparts, with a dessert-like quality that’s incredibly inviting.
 The second barrel works to soften any sharp edges from the first aging, adding a layer of jammy sweetness that leads to a smooth, decadent finish.